adeentaquie/adeentaquie/README.md

 # 💫 About Me:
-Hi👋 My name is Adeen Akhter Taquie and I'm a CS Major at FAST-NU lahore
+Hi👋 My name is Adeen Akhter Taquie and I'm a CS Graduate From FAST-NU lahore

 ## 🌐 Socials: